What should we expect at an initial assessment?

 Brainwave used to support families who asked for financial assistance by fundraising for specific children (or specific geographical areas) and setting money aside for these individual children towards future assessments.
 It was also possible for a family to raise funds for Brainwave and for a percentage to be set aside specifically for the use of their child.
 This scheme was called Child Sponsorship.

-We also ran a Guardianship Scheme, where individuals would support specific children, by providing funding to pay for two reassessments over the course of a year.
+We also ran a Guardianship Scheme, where individuals would support specific children, by providing funding to pay for two assessments over the course of a year.